leahcrowe-otago/FBD_measurements/README.md

 1. Identify when in video dolphin surfaces, ID that dolphin
 2. Screen grab the best image of the dolphin above that shows rostrum to tail at/near the surface
+  - used VLC player to go frame by frame
 3. Add screen grab filename to the time and ID from #1
 4. Run "Altitudes for snapshots" for each day of droning
   - this adds a check to make sure GPS of the LiDAR and the metadata from the drone match up